Leaving presentation mode.

 [1]+ Running sleep 30 &

-Adding an ampersand (&) after a command starts it in the background.
+When you add an ampersand (&) after a command, it starts running in the background immediately.
 The jobs command shows jobs running in the background.

 Guided Exercise